sshobotov/kommodus/README.md

 {geometry=[Either height or width should be provided], tags.1.color=[Value doesn't look like a color hex]}
 ```

-You may use simplified output like above, or you can customize and introspect it as you like.
+You may use simplified output like above, or you can customize output and introspect typed results as you like.

 ## Motivation